contactandyc/another-c-library/website/ebook/12-red-black-tree/index.md

 ## Insert

-The red-black tree functions in many ways are similar to the binary search tree.
+The red-black tree functions, in many ways, are similar to the binary search tree.
 Iterating and finding are the same.
 Erasing and inserting are done in virtually the same way, except once an item is inserted or erased, the color must be fixed.
 The difference between the binary search tree and red-black tree node\_insert is shown below.

 binary\_search\_tree.c
 ```c